sabio-engineering/cookbook-dvelp/handbook/professional-development/developer-proficiency.md

 * A subject matter expert in at least one programming environment
 * Typically 5-8 years focused on a specific domain in a professional environment
+* As Scrum Master, taking responsibility for making sure our scrum process happens
+* Line managing other team members
+* Managing all client communication on a project
+* Being able to attend sales meetings and bring your technical expertise to the conversation
+* Using your technical knowledge to put together a plan based on client requirements (Solutions Engineering)
+* Being able to talk to customers, understand their business goals and translate their needs into user stories

 ## Tech Lead